nyxssmith/LamplighterGame/README.md

 no items are ever dropped, can only swap items at start or end, or market

+all items, like sword, trinket etc are subclasses of the item class

 each character has 3 slots, primary and secondary are on body and can be swapped with a key if character is lighter their secondary item still exists on them, but cannot be swapped to as ligth stick ont their back

 items have a dynamic characteristic system
  - name: effect on weapon ; effect of artifact
- - vampiric: life steal on hit ; if hit distributes to others around them
+ - vampiric: life steal on hit ; any costs or downsides go to others
  - shielding: invulnerability when lands a hit ;others around them get hit, redirects to them
  - energizing: increase movement speed on hit; all in zone get movement speed buff
  - flaming: lights hit on fire ; chance to ignite attacker if hit